Ahmed-Adel-Hekal/Federated_Learning_using_Blockchain/README.md

 ## Description :
-**Federated Learning** is  a machine learning technique that trains models across multiple decentralized devices or servers holding local data samples, without exchanging their data. it provide a new way to train model without moving data making it compromise for cyber attack. using Toolchain we add another layer of protection by protecting model weights while it transfered.
+**Federated Learning** is  a machine learning technique that trains models across multiple decentralized devices or servers holding local data samples, without exchanging their data. it provide a new way to train model without moving data making it compromise for cyber attack. using **Blockchain** we add another layer of protection by protecting model weights while it transfered.Which is suitable for Organizations in finance and healthcare industry.

 ## Federated Learning vs. Distributed Learning